freyssin/elmis/README.md

 * The first one (init.lua) initializes the WiFI network and then launches the framework.
 The network credentials (SSID and password) are stored in the config_net.lua file.
 * The second one (startup.lua) initializes the MQTT communications and registers all the requested components.
-This module use 2 configuration file:
+This module use 2 configuration files:
   * config_mqtt.lua
   * config_dev.lua